bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-03-06-newsletter.md

   GitLab and plans to keep backups going forward to allow rapidly switching to GitLab if necessary.
-His post has not received any comments as of this writing, but we thank him for making a potential transition as easy as possible.
+His post has not received any comments as of this writing, but we thank him for making a potential transition as easy as possible. {% assign timestamp="1:11" %}

 ## Releases and release candidates